andy-bower/unhtml3/README.md

-# unhtml 3.0+
+# unhtml 3.x

 The `unhtml` utility removes HTML markup from a document and outputs plain text on stdout in the UTF-8 charset.
-The input needs to be UTF-8; if the input uses another character set then this should be transformed first.

 `unhtml` is an extractor not a renderer; other tools such as `w3m` are more appropriate if the output is to be embellished with rendering based